MattMckenzy/Homehook/README.md

 Services:Jellyfin:DefaultMediaType | All | The default media item type to use if the search term doesn't specify one (All, Audio, Video or Photo).
 Services:Jellyfin:OrderTerms:Continue | Continue,Resume | Alternative terms that can be used to order for resumable media items.
 Services:Jellyfin:OrderTerms:Shuffle | Shuffle,Random,Any | Alternative terms that can be used to shuffle media items.
+Services:Jellyfin:OrderTerms:Ordered | Ordered,Order,Sequential | Alternative terms that can be used to order media items by episode or track number.
 Services:Jellyfin:OrderTerms:Oldest | Oldest,First | Alternative terms that can be used to order media items by oldest created date.
 Services:Jellyfin:OrderTerms:Newest | Last,Latest,Newest,Recent | Alternative terms that can be used to order media items by newest created date.
 Services:Jellyfin:OrderTerms:Shortest | Shortest,Quickest,Fastest | Alternative terms that can be used to order media items by lowest runtime.